BHariKrishnaReddy/DataScience-Challeges/README.md

 #### Other Help
-*  If have any idea/doubt/looking for the contributer to your repos,you can always reach me on <a href="https://www.linkedin.com/in/bharikrishnareddy12aug1999">Linkedin</a> !
+*  If you have any idea/doubt/looking for the contributer to your repos,you can always reach me on <a href="https://www.linkedin.com/in/bharikrishnareddy12aug1999">Linkedin</a> !